Symmetry restoration in mean-field approaches: Symmetry breaking in simple illustrative models

-Through this symmetry breaking, it is possible to represent the wave function as a product state in terms of quasiparticles.
+The BCS Hamiltonian $\hat{H}_{BCS}$ breaks the particle-number symmetry, and so it also breaks the gauge symmetry, see {\Sec}~\ref{sec-PNPN} below.
+Through this symmetry breaking, it is possible to represent the wave function as a product state in terms of quasiparticles, cf.~{\Eq}~(\ref{BCSstate}).
 In the exact solution, these quasiparticles are not independent and there are additional correlations, which are not taken into account in the product state.
 However, we can bring these correlations back by the restoration of the symmetry.
 This is achieved by the particle-number projection, that is, by neglecting in the wave function $|\Phi\rangle$ all the contributions with particle numbers different from $N$.
 For this purpose we express the BCS state $|\Phi\rangle$ (\ref{BCSstate}) in terms of the operator $\hat{S}_{+}$ as